adamboss95/MYDFIR-30day-Challenge/30_SOC_Challenge_MyDFIR/Day 16 Creating RDP & SSH Brute Force Rules.md

 18. Use the custom query from the saved search

 ```
-event.code:4625 AND agent.name:"Challenge-WIN-Haji" and user.name:"Administrator"
+event.code:4625 AND agent.name:"MyDFIR-WIN-wahab" and user.name:"Administrator"
 ```

 19. In the `Group by` add `user.name` and `source.ip` fields.